spiral/writeaway/README.md

 MIT License (MIT).
 Please see [`LICENSE`](./LICENSE) for more information.
 Maintained by [Spiral Scout](https://spiralscout.com).

 ## Usage
-Register `WriteawayBootloader` in the App.
+- Register `WriteawayBootloader` in the App.
-Note that is uses `TokenizerBootloader` so it must be registered before `CommandsBootloader`.
+> Note that is uses `TokenizerBootloader` so it must be registered before `CommandsBootloader` and `Cycle\AnnotatedBootloader`.
+- Implement `MetaProviderInterface`

 ## API Endpoints:
 ### List Images